kirisaki-vk/Bandits-OTW-WriteUps/README.md

     - ## **Level 6**
         1. ### **Hint**
+        The password for the next level is stored somewhere on the server and has all of the following properties:

+        - owned by user bandit7
+        - owned by group bandit6
+        - 33 bytes in size

         2. ### **Solution**
             - First, ssh into the host server as the user `bandit6`